 Employment; Dislocated Workers; Notification; Penalty

 Amends definitions of "closing", "covered establishment", and "employer".
+New definition for "divestiture".
 Requires employer to notify employees of divestiture.
+Excludes sale, transfer or merger until the employer has entered into a binding agreement for the sale, transfer, or merger that results in a divestiture.
 Imposes penalties for failure to notify employees of business closing.
-(SD1)
+(HB1503 CD1)

 TWENTY-FOURTH LEGISLATURE, 2007

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 Section 394B-2, Hawaii Revised Statutes, is amended as follows:

 1. By adding a new definition to be appropriately inserted and to read: